 Tumor Resection Surgery

 The spinal cord and surrounding tissues are rare sites for tumors to grow.
 When they do occur, they are often benign and rarely spread beyond the spinal column.
-However, because of their location, they may put pressure on the spine and cause significant neurological problems.
+Because of their location, tumors may put pressure on the spine and cause significant neurological problems.
 For this reason, UPMC neurosurgeons typically recommend resection, or surgical removal of the tumor.